 DO Sweat it!

-As you can see, when it comes to improving your physical, emotional, and cognitive well-being, regular exercise offers an incredible array of benefits.
+Whenever you’re having trouble getting moving and need motivation to work out, you can see that when it comes to improving your physical, emotional, and cognitive well-being, regular exercise offers an incredible array of benefits.
 And while gyms are great places to work out, know that there are plenty of places and ways in which you can focus on healthy exercise habits.
 The important thing is to get creative, and get moving!

 Why You Should Always Exercise to Music